architect/architect/src/env/readme.md

 # `.arc-env`

-Goal: everything in one file! env var config is painful.
-The common `.env` file approach doesnt let you speficiy mulitple sets of env vars.
-It would also be nice to be able to see env vars for testing, staging and production at the same time all in one place.

 - never checked in!
 - lives in the root
 - automatically read by `arc-sandbox` and populates `process.env` when `npm start` runs offline
 - CANNOT overwrite `NODE_ENV`, `ARC_APP_NAME` or `SESSION_TABLE_NAME`
-- devs have to figure out how to store/share it themselves (keybase.io maybe?)

 ```arc
 # example .arc-env